 - Oil

-1. Make a marinade: Combine all the marinade ingredients in a bowl and whisk it well.
-Use half of the marinade to marinate the chicken, the rest will be used as a cooking sauce.
-Marinate the chicken for a few hours in the refrigerator, or while you prep the rest of the ingredients.
+1. Make a marinade: I combine all the marinade ingredients in a bowl and give it a good whisk.
+I use half of the marinade to coat the chicken, setting the rest aside to use as a cooking sauce later.
+Then, I let the chicken marinate in the fridge for a few hours or while I prep the rest of the ingredients.

-2. Make omelette strips: Whisk the eggs in a bowl with a little salt.
-Heat 1 Tbsp oil in a large skillet over medium high heat, and make a large thin omelette.
-When it’s ready, plate it out and cut it into thin strips.
+2. Make omelette strips: I whisk the eggs in a bowl with a pinch of salt.
+Then, I heat 1 tablespoon of oil in a large skillet over medium-high heat and cook the eggs into a large, thin omelette.
+Once it’s done, I transfer it to a plate and cut it into thin strips.

-3. Stir fry chicken: In the same pan, heat 2 Tbsp oil and sauté the chicken strips over high heat.
-Spread them so they don’t overcrowd the pan, and cook for 8-10 minutes until the chicken is cooked through.
-Remove the cooked chicken to a plate.
+3. Stir fry chicken: In the same pan, I heat 2 tablespoons of oil and sauté the chicken strips over high heat.
+I make sure to spread them out so they don’t overcrowd the pan.
+I cook them for about 8-10 minutes, until they’re fully cooked through, then I transfer the chicken to a plate.

-4. Stir fry veggies: In the same pan, use a little more oil if necessary and sauté cabbage, carrots, and shiitake mushrooms for 2-3 minutes.
-Add the rest of the reserved marinade to the mix and combine well.
-Cook for another minute or two, until the veggies get a little softer.
+4. Stir fry veggies: In the same pan, I add a little more oil if needed and sauté the cabbage, carrots, and shiitake mushrooms for 2-3 minutes.
+Then, I pour in the rest of the reserved marinade and mix everything together.
+I let it cook for another minute or two, just until the veggies soften up a bit.

 You can serve this stir fry in many different ways.
 Authentic moo shu chicken is served with steamed white rice.